5 minute read

 Of course, you can see the largest and most famous waterfalls all year round.
 Read our guide to the top waterfalls in Iceland to find out which ones you should add to your itinerary!

 The Icelandic word for ‘waterfall’ is foss.
-So chances are if you see a road sign with a place name that ends in foss, it‘s going to be a waterfall.
+So the chances are if you see a road sign with a place name that ends in foss, it‘s going to be a waterfall.
 The one main exception is Selfoss, which is actually a town in South Iceland.

 Are there glaciers in Iceland?